Vietnam.vn - Nền tảng quảng bá Việt Nam

 Still in memory

 Swinging is one of the folk games held in spring festivals in many villages in the past.
-(In the photo: Swinging in Xuan Linh commune - Nghi Xuan).
+(In photo: Swinging in Xuan Linh commune - Nghi Xuan).
 Photo: Hoai Nam

 In addition to buying and selling, people also organize spring games such as swinging, cycling and setting off firecrackers, throwing duck necklaces...
 Everyone is radiant and dressed up in beautiful new clothes, especially the girls in their youth.
 The girls in my coastal area are famous for being beautiful, healthy and can be said to have the distinct features of the coastal countryside.
-Many coastal girls have dark skin, wavy hair, long, firm thighs, and swinging, cycling and setting off firecrackers are no less fun than boys.
+Many coastal girls have dark skin, wavy hair, long, firm thighs, swinging, cycling and setting off firecrackers no less than the boys.
 Their movements and gestures are quick, decisive but also very graceful.

 Still in memory